 Local Option Sales Tax (LOST) - To help address aging infrastructure and annual construction and maintenance funding shortfalls, on July 24, 2018, the Board approved a new local sales tax to fund county-wide transportation projects.
-As of January 1, 2019, this new tax of .5% is applicable to all retail sales and uses in the County.
+As of January 1, 2019, this tax of .5% is applicable to all retail sales and uses in the County.
 The revenues can be used only for specific transportation projects which were presented in a public hearing prior to Board approval of the new tax.
-There was not a significant decrease of these receipts during the COVID-19 pandemic and receipts climbed to \$4.1 million in 2021 from \$3.5 million in 2020.
+Collections on this tax have been robust and receipts climbed to \$4.4 million in 2022 from \$4.1 million in 2021.
 The County does not anticipate any future decreases in this revenue.
 This tax will remain in place until revenues raised are sufficient to cover all approved projects, or December 31, 2027, whichever occurs first.
-Approving the local sales tax has eliminated the need to incur debt obligations to fund county-wide transportation projects
+Approving the local sales tax has eliminated the need to incur debt obligations to fund county-wide transportation projects.

 Local/Regional Partnerships - The County continues to partner with various local and regional governments, agencies and other organizations on housing issues in the County, in particular Southeastern Minnesota Multi-County Housing & Redevelopment Authority (SEMMCHRA).
 SEMMCHRA's mission is to enhance and strengthen communities through advocacy, collaboration and promotion of self-reliance, housing and community development.
 One member of Goodhue County's Board sits on the SEMMCHRA board.
-Since 2017, the Goodhue County Board has approved annual \$100,000 levies to set up a Goodhue County Trust Fund.
-These funds, along with similar funds provided by other government agencies, will be used to address some of the needs addressed in the recently completed housing study, particularly work-force affordable housing and other multi-family housing developments.
-The County also specified part of its levy to address the increasing demand for emergency housing vouchers.
+Since 2017, SEMMCHRA has specifically levied \$100,000 annually to be set aside in the Goodhue County Trust Fund.
+These funds, along with similar funds provided by other government agencies, will be used to address housing needs within the County, particularly work-force affordable housing and other multi-family housing developments.